 In 2010 and 2012, the Social Science and Humanities Research Council of Canada (SSHRC) and the International Development Research Centre (IDRC) provided funding for two preliminary planning workshops in Toronto, Canada.
 The project then began the move into accessing development funding with a grant from the MasterCard Foundation (MCF) that provided support for a 2011 Workshop in Kampala, Uganda.

 It was through the knowledge gained from the research and the earlier international workshops that prepared the project to apply for funds to carry out a study on the feasibility of developing a pilot project in the Dadaab camps in Kenya.
 In 2012, MasterCard Foundation provided one year of funding that enabled the production of a feasibility study report and a video about plans for the BHER Project.
-Another key outcome from the feasibility study was buy-in from university and NGO partners and the formation of a BHER “team” composed of university faculty researchers and administrators, graduate students, as well as residents of the Dadaab camps.
+Another key outcome from the feasibility study was buy-in from university and INGO partners and the formation of a BHER “team” composed of university faculty researchers and administrators, graduate students, as well as residents of the Dadaab camps.

-We are thankful for the support of all our past and current partners and funders!
+Since 2018, the BHER Project has been supported by Open Society Foundations (formerly Open Society Institute) and York University.
+We are thankful for the support of all our past and current partners and funders.